taed2-2425q1-gced-upc/TAED2_scooby_doo_team/README.md

 ├── README.md                         <- The top level README
 ├── pyproject.toml                    <- Defines dependencies of python libraries
-├── poetry.lock                       <- Defines which versions of
-├── params.yaml                       <- Defines which models to use and which combinations of hyperparameters to train ├── .*                                <- Other configuration files (such as .gitignore, .dvcignore, etc), not stated for simplicity
+├── poetry.lock                       <- Defines which versions of python libraries use ├── params.yaml                       <- Defines which models to use and which combinations of hyperparameters to train ├── .*                                <- Other configuration files (such as .gitignore, .dvcignore, etc), not stated for simplicity
 ├── data                              <- Folder containing the data to train and validate the model